-PCA's second restated certificate of incorporation, the filing of which will occur immediately prior to the pricing of the offerings, authorizes the issuance of up to 300,000,000 shares of common stock, par value \$0.01 per share, 3,000,000 shares of senior exchangeable preferred stock, par value \$0.01 per share, 100 shares of junior preferred stock, par value \$0.01 per share, and 7,000,000 shares of preferred stock, par value \$.01 per share, the terms of which have yet to be designated by the board of directors.
-As of September 1, 1999, 94,600,000 shares of common stock, 1,000,000 shares of senior exchangeable preferred stock and 100 shares of junior preferred stock were outstanding.
-As of September 1, 1999, PCA had 115 holders of common stock.
+PCA's second restated certificate of incorporation, the filing of which will occur immediately prior to the closing of the offerings, authorizes the issuance of up to shares of common stock, par value \$0.01 per share, 3,000,000 shares of senior exchangeable preferred stock, par value \$0.01 per share, and 100 shares of junior preferred stock, par value \$0.01 per share.
+As of September 1, 1999, shares of common stock, 1,000,000 shares of senior exchangeable preferred stock and 100 shares of junior preferred stock were outstanding.
+As of September 1, 1999, PCA had 116 stockholders.